Is Brie Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat brie?

 Yes, pregnant women can safely eat brie as long as it's made from pasteurized milk.
 Most brie sold in U.S. supermarkets is pasteurized, making it safe for pregnancy.
-Always check the label to confirm pasteurization status.
-If you're unsure about the source, heating brie until steaming hot (165°F) kills any potential listeria bacteria.
+Always check the label to confirm pasteurization status before eating.
+If you're unsure about the source, heating the brie until steaming hot (165°F) will kill any potential listeria bacteria.

 What are the risks of brie during pregnancy?